neerazz/TriArchitect-Agent/resources/paper/main.md

 ## Abstract

 As the global software infrastructure ages, the modernization of legacy systems—particularly the migration of monolithic Java 8 applications to contemporary Long-Term Support (LTS) versions like Java 17 or 21—has become a critical imperative for security, performance, and maintainability.
 While Large Language Models (LLMs) have demonstrated exceptional proficiency in isolated code generation tasks, their application to repository-scale migration is severely constrained by "Contextual Hallucinations"—a phenomenon where models generate syntactically correct but structurally invalid code due to a lack of global state awareness.
-Recent empirical studies indicate that up to 25.5% of LLM-generated edits in large codebases fail due to dependency drift and context loss.
+Recent empirical studies (e.g., Collu-Bench [1]) indicate that determining the hallucination status of generated code remains an unsolved problem, with prediction accuracy often below 33%.
 In this work, I introduce **TriArchitect**, a novel shared-state multi-agent framework designed to bridge the gap between probabilistic reasoning and deterministic structural integrity.
 TriArchitect introduces three key innovations: (1) the **Typed Migration Graph (TMG)**, a formal directed acyclic graph that serves as a persistent semantic memory of the migration state; (2) a specialized role-based multi-agent architecture comprising an *Archeologist* (analysis), *Architect* (synthesis), and *Validator* (verification); and (3) a rigorous **Validator-Veto Protocol**, which enforces a "compilation-as-consensus" rule to reject hallucinated proposals before they corrupt the codebase.
 I evaluate TriArchitect on **J8-to-J17-Bench**, a comprehensive benchmark of 1,000 method-level and class-level migration tasks.
 Results demonstrate a **System Success Rate (SSR) of 68.4%**, statistically outperforming significant baselines including OpenRewrite (62.0%), AgentCoder (59.1%), and raw GPT-5 (64.2%), while reducing token consumption by 40% through state-aware prompting.

 **Keywords:** Software Evolution, Large Language Models, Multi-Agent Systems, Automated Refactoring, Legacy Migration